atmarnat/PlayRoulette/README.md

 # PlayRoulette
 A simple console-based roulette game, now with a "wheel" like object that goes while you are placing bets, and an executable to play wherever you want! (on windows)

-The game uses an executable in order to run a "wheel-like" object.
+Not required, but adds some immersion to the game: (read notes at bottom first, so you understand) The game uses an executable in order to run a "wheel-like" object.
 In order to create this executable, I took part of the code from https://github.com/gerard-rappa/Roulette and made a few modifications.
 By default, this executable does not exist and must be created in order to be used.
 These are the steps that you need in order to get it to work:
   1. Clone https://github.com/atmarnat/PlayRoulette.git in Visual Studio
   1. Build the project (or just debug it)